Fire Cider, the first herbal medicine I learned to make at Twin Star.

 How long have you been hooping?

 "I’ve been hooping since 2009."
+Why did you first pick up the hoop?

 "I probably picked up a hoop for the first time, when I was 8-yrs old.
 Years passed and then I was gifted a hoop as an adult in 2009."